Extended Active Military Leave

 - Other helpful information

-- Continuation of coverage after 6 months of unpaid leave is available through the Consolidated Omnibus Budget Reconciliation Act (COBRA).
+- Continuation of coverage after conclusion of unpaid leave is available through the Consolidated Omnibus Budget Reconciliation Act (COBRA).

-- You have the right to elect to continue existing employer-based health plan coverage for you and your dependents through COBRA for up to 24 months while in the military.
+- You have the right to elect to continue existing employer-based health plan coverage for yourself and your dependents through COBRA for up to 24 months while in the military.

 Reporting Back to Work

 - Time limits for reporting back to work depend on the length of military service.

 - Refer to the Policy for more details.

 Military Differential Pay Information

 University of Arizona employees who are called to active military duty during an emergency as reservists or members of the National Guard may be eligible for Military Differential Pay under State of Arizona legislation effective June 30, 2004, signed by the governor on May 9, 2005.
 If you believe you may be eligible to receive Military Differential Pay, please see your Business Manager or contact Human Resources at 520-621-3660.